dsuarez80/PWD-Manifest-Automation-Solutions/README.md

 1. 'main.py' - Written using Python's standard GUI module: 'Tkinter'.
 Run this to start the application.

 2. 'ManifestGenerator.py' - Mainly contains program logic.
-This file is also runnable, however its functions are limited to creating new manifest files and printing all manifest files for a given date, determined by a timedelta equation of x amount of days ahead of the current day.
+This file is also runnable, however its functions are limited to creating blank new manifest files and printing all manifest files for a given date, determined by a equation of x amount of days ahead of the current day.

 3. 'ManifestLoader.py' - Mainly contains program logic, however running this file will instead import 'main.py', triggering that file to run instead.

-Other Important Project Dependencies
+Important Program Limitations
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-This program is designed to work with a very specific file structure as initialized within the 'ManifestGenerator.py' file.
+This program is designed to work with a very specific folder structure as initialized within the 'ManifestGenerator.py' file.
 The 'unf_manifests_filepath' variable and the 'get_manifests_filepath' method are used to determine where the manifest spreadsheets are read from and stored.

+Manifest naming convention is also very important as the only files it can find are spreadsheets following the exact naming convention of:
+'INSTALLATION DAILY MANIFEST NAME MM-DD-YYYY.xlsx'

+Any manifests created before 09-19-2022 will not be found as the date in the names of those files do not follow the date format of the program.
+In order to read those files, the dates in each of those file names must be manually changed to follow the date format of MM-DD-YYYY.

 Author